toqana/RPi-HDMI-Photo-Frame-Radio/README.md

     sudo pkill -9 vlc # this should kill the vlc audio sudo pkill -9 python # this should kill any remaining python threads
     ```
+1. Test the application from reboot (or power om) with "sudo reboot".

 1. To pull an updated copy of this repository, use the following commands:
     ```